Talk to sales Contact Login English

 • How do you motivate your team during challenging times?

-Example answer: “I emphasize the bigger picture, reminding them of our shared goals and the importance of teamwork.
+Example answer: “I emphasize the bigger picture, reminding them of our shared restaurant goals and the importance of teamwork.
 Regular feedback and appreciation also play a significant role.”

 • Describe a time you had to adapt to sudden changes.